UBC-STAT/stat-201/docs/syllabus-page.md

 - Classes are on Mondays and Wednesdays from 4:00 PM to 5:30 PM in CHEM B250

+**Note**:
+- Monday Sep 5th is UBC Imagine Day, so we will have both lecture + tutorial on Wednesday Sep 7th
+- Monday Oct 10th is Thanksgiving, so we will have both lecture + tutorial on Wednesday Oct 12th

 ### Office Hours
 Times are in Pacific Time.